joshADE/react-nav-query-params/README.md

 # react-nav-query-params

 > A react package for easily managing query parameters across various routes throughout an application with typescript support, serialization/deserialization, and error handling.
-Note: This package is still in development, so there may be some bugs, major changes over time.
+Note: This package is still in development, so there may be some bugs and major changes over time.

 [![NPM](https://img.shields.io/npm/v/react-nav-query-params.svg)](https://www.npmjs.com/package/react-nav-query-params) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)